-When loading a zonefile read the journal if it exists.

-List all the configured zones.
-Each line of output contains the zone name, class (e.g. IN), view, and type (e.g. master or slave).

-Print out the named.conf and included files in canonical form if no errors were detected.
+- -h Print the usage summary and exit. - -jWhen loading a zonefile read the journal if it exists. - -1 List all the configured zones.
+Each line of output contains the zone name, class (e.g. IN), view, and type (e.g. master or slave). - -p Print out the named.conf and included files in canonical form if no errors were detected.
 See also the -x option.